Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - RAM: Greater than 4 GB
 - Processor: I3 and Above

+### Description

+- Now a days the profileration of fake or counterfeit products in the market has far reaching consequences,keeping the consumer's safety in danger, erode company's reputation and leading to finance lost.

+- As a result of this the fake product

+- Identification of fake product using poses a significant threat to consumer's finance,health, safety and repetation of the particular companies.

 ## SOLIDITY LANGUAGE

 Solidity is a programming language specifically designed for writing smart contracts on the Ethereum blockchain and Ethereum-compatible blockchains.